The M3 research team

 Most TCOs and oxides known to date are n-type.
 The challenge for p-type conductivity in oxides originates from a highly-localized oxygen 2p valence band (low hole mobilities) and the positioning of the valence band well below the vacuum level (high ionization potentials).
 Recent computational predictions indicate that a transition from a metal oxide to a metal oxychalcogenide or chalcogenide could solve the challenge of valence band delocalization, lowering the hole effective mass and increasing hole mobility.
 We are exploring this hypothesis by synthesizing the materials and characterizing the optoelectronic and compositional properties to determine the most promising e.g. oxysulfide compositions and optimize them for application as p-type contacts in solar cells.

 Pulsed Laser Deposition (PLD) has offered unique options for the development of complex materials thin film growth, allowing stoichiometric transfer and multi-compound deposition independent of the relative volatility of the elements.
-We are currently exploring the potential of PLD for the controlled formation and study of multication-multihalide perovskite thin films.
-More specifically, we are developing an unique single-source deposition of multicompound halide perovskites in-vacuum, paving the way for discovering new, non-toxic, stable materials for efficient solar cells, LEDs and beyond.
+We are exploring the potential of PLD as a single-source, solvent free deposition method of inorganic multi-compound halide perovskite thin films.
+Moreover, we are developing a unique in-vacuum dual source laser-based deposition method that decouples the deposition of the organic and inorganic sources during growth.
+This allows the exploration of a breadth of organic-inorganic halide perovskite compositions, paving the way for discovering new, non-toxic, stable materials for efficient solar cells, LEDs and beyond.

 - Eloy Marcelis (BSc Student)